Frequently Asked Questions

 What is the point of the predictions?

-Will you get all the seats right ?
+Will you get all the seats right?

-Shouldn't people make their own minds up how to vote ?
+Shouldn't people make their own minds up how to vote?

 Yes.
-The purpose of the predictions is not to tell people how to vote but to predict the election outcome given that people have told the opinion pollsters how they intend to vote.
+The purpose of our predictions is not to tell people how to vote but to predict the election outcome given that people have told the opinion pollsters how they intend to vote.
 The site lets voters in a particular seat estimate the local strength of the parties from national trends.
 The ultimate decision in that seat is determined by those voters and no-one else.

-Are local factors included ?
+Are local factors included?

-Is tactical voting modelled ?
+Is tactical voting modelled?

-What happens for Scotland ?
+What happens for Scotland?

-Scotland has six major parties (SNP, Con, Lab, LibDem, UKIP, Green), so needs special handling.
-So the model allows all six parties to move dynamically, as measured by the Scottish opinion polls.
-But Scottish Westminster voting-intention polls are now quite rare.
-The prediction for Scottish seats has been relatively static since 2015 and can only be updated when new Scottish opinion polls are published.
-When available, Scottish polls are shown on the scottish opinion poll page.
+Scotland has six major parties (SNP, Con, Lab, Lib Dem, Reform UK, and the Greens), so needs special handling.
+Therefore, our model allows all six parties to move dynamically, as measured by the Scottish opinion polls, and our own MRP polling.
+Scottish polls are shown on the scottish opinion poll page.

-Why are by-elections not included ?
+Why are by-elections not included?

-Yes it is.
+UNS has a worse track record than MRP (Multi-level Regression and Post-stratification).
 Electoral Calculus no longer uses the Uniform National Swing (UNS) model, since it has serious limitations.
 You can see details of the current model here (see regression polling).
 This provides a much better basis for predictions, that allows for regional variation and non-uniform swing.
 In 2019, we had the most accurate pre-poll predictions: see 2019 case study.

-How does the model work in detail ?
+How does the model work in detail?

 See our articles on regression polling and election prediction.

-How often are the predictions updated ?
+How often are the predictions updated?

-Do you do your own polling ?
+Do you do your own polling?

-What about Plaid Cymru in Wales ?
+What about Plaid Cymru in Wales?

-How about regional swing ?
+How about regional swing?

 This needs regional opinion polls to provide the input data.
 This can be difficult to obtain.
 If you have your own regional data, you can use the regional predictor.
 Sometimes regional data can be derived from aggregating together many polls from the same pollster, though the geographical granularity can be coarse.

-Do you take the third party into account ?
+Do you take the third party into account?

 Absolutely.
 The Liberal Democrats vote is modelled to allow it to go up or down at the expense of the other two major parties (and the minor parties).
 The model is fully multi-party and is not a simplistic one-dimensional swing model.
 Also modelled are the Reform UK and Green parties, plus the SNP (in Scotland) and Plaid Cymru (in Wales).

-Can you do a Markov model ?
+Can you do a Markov model?

-Why is my seat shown in the wrong county ?
+Why is my seat shown in the wrong county?

 The counties used are historical counties, loosely based on the 1974 boundaries.
 There are some artificial constructs, such as metropolitan urban areas (eg Manchester, Birmingham, Bristol, Newcastle, Glasgow, Edinburgh), and occasional simplifications, such as keeping the Isle of Wight in Hampshire.
 Each London borough is classified as its own county.
 See full details of area and county composition with map.

-Why doesn't the Battlemap match the headline prediction ?
+Why doesn't the Battlemap match the headline prediction?

 The Battlemap is less powerful than the full multi-party model as it is only two-dimensional.
 This means that only the three major parties can move, and the minor parties are assumed to stay fixed.
 It is easier to use the multi-party model to make your own predictions.

-Why haven't you included this poll ?
+Why haven't you included this poll?

 Either because you have spotted it before we have, or because it is not considered a high-quality poll from a non-partisan sponsor.